Amaterisa/Movie-List/README.md

 # Movie List App

-Welcome to Movie List App, a sleek and modern Android application where you can explore, search, and manage your favorite movies with ease.
-Leveraging Clean Architecture principles, the app ensures scalability, maintainability, and clear separation of concerns.
+The Movie List App is a modern and simple to use android application where you can explore, search, and manage your favorite movies in a personalized list, even marking a movie as watched to keep track.
+Leveraging Clean Architecture principles and clear separation of concerns, the app ensures scalability and maintainability, keeping it easy to continue on with the development process and creation of new features.

 ## Features